mariok/pinemup/ReadMe.txt

   Special Thanks go to:
   - Jan Laczay for his contributions to the project website and the note-color design
   - Andreas Kwiatkowski for redisigning the closeicon
-  - Michael Mrose for their contributions to the project website
+  - Michael Mrose for his contributions to the project website and for testing the new version
   - Natalie Noering for testing the new version